 Estonia is represented in the Assembly by a 12-member delegation of the Riigikogu.
-The task of the Riigikogu delegation to the Baltic Assembly is to express Estonia’s views in the Presidium and at international forums.
+The task of the Riigikogu delegation to the Baltic Assembly is to express Estonia’s positions in the Presidium of the BA and at international forums.
 The Delegation has 12 members.
 The correlation of political forces in the parliament and the need to represent the standing committees of the Riigikogu are taken into account when the delegation is formed.

 The official languages of the BA are Estonian, Latvian and Lithuanian.
 Other languages are used by agreement of the delegations.

-The Republic of Estonia, the Republic of Latvia and the Republic of Lithuania Interparliamentary Assembly or the Baltic Assembly was established on 8 November 1991 in Tallinn.
+The Interparliamentary Assembly of the Republic of Estonia, the Republic of Latvia and the Republic of Lithuania, or the Baltic Assembly (BA) was established in Tallinn on 8 November 1991.
 The BA is a consultative cooperation organisation of the parliaments of the three Baltic States which discusses issues of mutual interest in the Baltic region.
 The positions of the Assembly are presented to the parliaments and the governments of the Baltic states, as well as to international and regional organisations in the form of communications, proposals and recommendations.
-The BA has bilateral cooperation agreements with the Nordic Council of Ministers and the Benelux Interparliamentary Consultative Council.

-The work formats of the Assembly are: sessions, meetings of the Presidium and committees, conferences, round tables and seminars.
-The Presidium meets six times a year, the committees have up to three meetings in a year. the Session of the BA is held once a year alternately in one of the three countries at the same time with the meeting of the Baltic Council of Ministers (BCM) is also held during the Session.
-The joint meeting of the BA and the BCM is also called the Baltic Council.
-The Session is an event of great importance, where the work done is summed up and the priorities are set.
+The work formats of the Assembly are sessions, meetings of the Presidium and parliamentary seminars of Committees, conferences and round tables.
+The Presidium meets up to six times a year.
+Committees hold up to two parliamentary seminars a year.
+The Session of the Baltic Assembly takes place once a year, usually in the presidency country.
+The meeting of the Baltic Council of Ministers (BCM) is also held during the Session.
+The joint meeting of the Baltic Assembly and the BCM is called the Baltic Council.
+The Session is the top event of the year where summaries of the work done are made and the priority areas of the next presidency are presented.

-The work of the Presidium is directed by the President and two Vice Presidents.
+The work of the BA Presidium is directed by the President and two Vice Presidents.
 The President is elected from the next presidency country during the Session.
 Presidency lasts for one year and is held on the principle of rotation.
 The Secretariat, located in Riga, helps organise the work of the BA.

 - Economics, Energy and Innovation Committee